Why trip planning should start with purchasing travelers’ insurance for uncertainties like wild weather and unpredictable disruptions

 As far as dealing with a flight cancellation or delay, he said, “A flight delay or cancellation may be the first domino to fall when things start to go wrong on a vacation.
 Up your game and be prepared for the unexpected with a travel insurance policy that provides benefits for travel delay, trip interruption or cancellation, emergency medical coverage and more.”

-Allianz Partners’ portfolio includes a number of different products, and they offer travel insurance through most major U.S. airlines, travel agencies, tour operators, hotel companies and cruise lines.
-Plans also can be purchased directly through Allianz Partners.
+Allianz Partners’ portfolio includes a number of diverse products.
+Accordingly, they offer travelers’ insurance through most major U.S. airlines, travel agencies, tour operators, hotel companies and cruise lines.
+Plans can be purchased directly through Allianz Partners.
 Popular plans include:

 - Annual Travel Insurance